-How Well You Move in Life depends on Your Awareness of Your Body and Mind
+How Well You Move in Life depends on Your Body and Mind Awareness.

 Janaki Ram